cosmicjs/docs/docs/rest-api/extensions.md

 ## Delete Extension

-If a write key is enabled on the requested bucket, the parameter `write_key` will need to be present.

 | Parameter | Required | Type   | Description           |
 | --------- | -------- | ------ | --------------------- |